prog4biol/pfb2019/README.md

 The first field of -, r, w and x characters define the permissions of the file.
 The three 'x' characters means anyone can execute or run this script.

 We also need to add a line at the beginning of the script that tells the shell to run python3 to interpret the script.
 This line starts with #, so it looks like a comment to python.
-The '!' is important as is the space between env and python3.
-The program /usr/bin/env looks for where python3 is installed and runs the script with python3.
+The '!' is important as is the space between `env` and `python3`.
+The program `/usr/bin/env` looks for where `python3` is installed and runs the script with `python3`.
 The details may seem a bit complex, but you can just copy and paste this 'magic' line.

 The file test.py now looks like this